JamesBremner/simodbus/README.md

 10. Able to send a read query to a specified station and register block.
     Values returned will be decoded and displayed.

-11. Able to send a write query to a specified station and register with a specified value.  ( NYI )
+11. Able to send a write query to a specified station and register with a specified value.

 12. Display log of all communications sent and received